 Everyone around you was telling you to just get a job.
-Alone in your room, you started wondering if maybe they might be right, if maybe it was time to let go of your dream and get a job.
-You turn once more to AI, who spits out the same twelve ideas you’ve already tried.
+Alone in your room, you started to wonder if maybe they might be right, if maybe it was time to let go of your dream and get a job.
+Turning once more to AI, you get the same twelve ideas you’ve already tried.
+It seems like you’ve tried everything, but were you consistent with it?

-Desperate for clarity, you walk outside.
-Sunlight hits your face, and a stranger asks, “Do you have a product or service that you sell?”
-You answer, confused about what they might want, that you do, but you don’t know how to sell it.
-The stranger looks at you with empathy in their eye, “Let’s go for a coffee, I want to know more about your challenges.”
+Desperate for a new idea, you walk outside.
+Sunlight hits your face, as a stranger asks, “Do you have a product or service that you sell?”
+Dazed by the directness of the question, you answer, “Yeah, but I don’t know how to sell it.”
+The stranger looks at you with an empathic smile, “Let’s go for a coffee, I want to know more about your challenges.”

 Relief washes over you as you head to a nearby cafe.
 Maybe they’ll have the idea you’ve been looking for.
 They nod along as you tell them about your business.
 In a moment of silence, they ask you a question that pierces straight through you, “What do you sell?” …

-After a long pause, you finally admit you never defined exactly what you sell.
-You spent your time chasing ideas instead of building a clear offer.
+After a long pause, you finally admit you never clearly defined what you sell.
+You spent your time chasing ideas instead of building a clear offer and sticking with it.

 “It sounds like you need a sounding board,” the stranger says.
 You tense, expecting a sales pitch you can’t afford, hoping they’ll even cover coffee so you won’t have to skip lunch.

-Now, because you understand the value of your offer, you focus on actions that move your business forward.
+Now that you understand the value of your time, you focus on actions that move your business forward.
 Obstacles become opportunities because you know how to overcome them and grow.

 The First Life Juggler